davidsrrose/profile/pages/index.md

 ---

-Interested in Python, SQL, and data engineering.
+Interested in Python, SQL, and prob/stats.

 Background in quantitative modeling and lean manufacturing process improvement.